Africa Uganda

 The Situation

-Uganda is currently host to one of the fastest growing refugee crises in the world with over 1.50 million refugees having fled across borders from South Sudan and the Democratic Republic of Congo due to conflict.
+Uganda is currently host to one of the fastest growing refugee crises in the world with over 1.5 million refugees having fled across borders from South Sudan and the Democratic Republic of Congo due to conflict.

 In the Palabek refugee camp in northern Uganda approximately 80% of refugees are women and children, arriving with almost nothing.
 Nearly 60% of the refugees are children of school age.

 The Ugandan government has one of the most open refugee policies in the world, offering each refugee who arrives the right to access basic services including education and land.
 Many refugees in Uganda have vowed never to return to their home country.
-Uganda is the third highest refugee receiving country and the huge number of new arrivals has put extreme pressure on both existing Ugandan education services and humanitarian emergency facilities.
+Uganda is the fifth highest refugee receiving country and the huge number of new arrivals has put extreme pressure on both existing Ugandan education services and humanitarian emergency facilities.

 60% of the refugees in Palabek are children